anlaneg/neutron/doc/source/contributor/internals/provisioning_blocks.rst

    binds it.
-2. Once the port is bound, the agent based mechanism drivers will check if they have an agent on the bound host and if the VNIC type belongs to the mechanism driver, a provisioning block is added for the port under the 'L2 Agent' entity.
+2. Once the port is bound, the agent based mechanism drivers will check if they have an agent on the bound host and if the VNIC type belongs to the mechanism driver, a provisioning block is added for the port （bound后，会检查并加入provisioning block) under the 'L2 Agent' entity.

-Once the DHCP agent has finished setting up the reservation, it calls dhcp_ready_on_ports via the RPC API with the port ID.
-The DHCP RPC handler receives this and calls 'provisioning_complete' in the provisioning module with the port ID and the 'DHCP' entity to remove the provisioning block.
+Once the DHCP agent has finished setting up the reservation, it calls   (dhcp情况：调dhcp_ready_on_ports来使得rpc调 dhcp_ready_on_ports via the RPC API with the port ID.
+The DHCP RPC                provisioning_complete来完成block移除 ） handler receives this and calls 'provisioning_complete' in the provisioning module with the port ID and the 'DHCP' entity to remove the provisioning block.

-Once the L2 agent has finished setting up the reservation, it calls the normal update_device_list (or update_device_up) via the RPC API.
-The RPC callbacks handler calls 'provisioning_complete' with the port ID and the 'L2 Agent' entity to remove the provisioning block.
+Once the L2 agent has finished setting up the reservation, it calls the normal update_device_list (or update_device_up) via the RPC API.   (l2 agent情况：update_device_list来使得rpc调用 The RPC callbacks handler calls 'provisioning_complete' with the                     provisioning_complete来完成block移除） port ID and the 'L2 Agent' entity to remove the provisioning block.

-On the 'provisioning_complete' call that removes the last record, the provisioning_blocks module emits a callback PROVISIONING_COMPLETE event with the port ID.
-A function subscribed to this in ML2 then calls update_port_status to set the port to ACTIVE.
+On the 'provisioning_complete' call that removes the last record, the provisioning_blocks module emits a callback PROVISIONING_COMPLETE   （最后一个块被移除，事件PROVISIONING_COMPLETE将触发， event with the port ID.
+A function subscribed to this in ML2 then calls      注册的函数将更为active) update_port_status to set the port to ACTIVE.

 At this point the normal notification is emitted to Nova allowing the